apache/pekko/docs/src/main/paradox/typed/durable-state/persistence.md

 ## Example and core API

-Let's start with a simple example that models a counter using an Pekko persistent actor.
+Let's start with a simple example that models a counter using a Pekko persistent actor.
 The minimum required for a @apidoc[DurableStateBehavior] is:

 Scala
 :  @@snip [DurableStatePersistentBehaviorCompileOnly.scala](/persistence-typed/src/test/scala/docs/org/apache/pekko/persistence/typed/DurableStatePersistentBehaviorCompileOnly.scala) { #structure }